One of the most frequent questions I get...

 So what do you do for an athlete who wants to lose weight?

-If an athlete comes to me wanting to lose weight, we’ll first look at growth history, genetic height potential, and body structure to determine a “weight range” that will most benefit the athlete.
-This range is at least +/- 5 pounds as “weight” is not static.
-The scale will fluctuate 2-5 pounds in a given day AND increases during the pre-menstrual phase of menses.
+If an athlete comes to me wanting to lose weight, we’ll first look at growth history, genetic height potential, and body structure to determine is they are fueling adequately.

-I believe that (true) excess weight is a symptom of a distorted relationship with food.
-Fix the behaviors, and the weight will naturally settle to where it should be.
+If a gymnast has had abnormal weight gain, more than likely this is a symptom of a distorted relationship with food.
+They could have been underfueled for years (intentional or unintentional) and their body finally got a chance to catch up.
+Or, there is something deeper going on (binge eating disorder, etc).
+Fix the behaviors, and their weight will likely naturally settle to where it should be.
 This is harder than it sounds, but it’s the sustainable approach to life-long change.
 Given the fact that 95% of who diet and lose weight gain it all back plus some, I’m not about to put you on a diet of “clean foods” all to have you spiral out of control “when the diet’s over”.

-I can’t tell you what you should weigh, that’s up to your body.
+I can’t tell a gymnast you what they should weigh, it’s up to your body.
 We can get a good idea, a range, based on past growth trends and family history.
 But again, it’s more about body composition (lean vs fat tissue) than a number on the scale.
-You’ll know when you’re at a good place with you’re body.
+A person will know when they are at a good place with their body.
 You’ll be able to eat without guilt, without feeling like you “gained a million pounds” after a meal, and not feel out of control/obsessed with food.
 This kind of freedom is WAY more important than a silly number on the scale which never seems “good enough”.

-From a performance standpoint, if you’re gaining strength, improving in the gym, and are relatively injury-free, your body is likely in a pretty good place.
-If you care more about a “look” than your performance, go be a bodybuilder.
-And, then you’ll need to come see me when you’re messed up in head from dieting down 20+ pounds to an unphysiologially sustainable level of leanness.
+From a performance standpoint, if a gymnast is gaining strength, improving in the gym, and is relatively injury-free, their body is likely in a pretty good place.
+If they care more about a “look” than performance, go be a bodybuilder.
+And, then they will have another mess on their hands after dieting down 20+ pounds to an unphysiologically sustainable level of leanness.

-Getting into bodybuilding is literally the worst idea every because all it will do is get you to an abnormal level of leanness that you can’t maintain and then you’ll hate your body if it doesn’t look that lean forever (which it won’t).
+Getting into bodybuilding is literally the worst idea ever, especially for gymnasts, because dieting down for a show will get them to an abnormal level of leanness that is not sustainable.
+Even though many body builders know that this leanness is temporary, it provides great fuel for further body dysmorphia.
 I’m so thankful I never went through with actually trying to compete (did a short bodybuilding stint after retiring from gymnastics while I was trying to figure out my new athletic identity).
 A lot of former athletes transition into bodybuilding as a way to try and maintain their identity.
-The reality is, bodies change and you are not going to look like you did when you practiced 20+ hours a week.
+The reality is that bodies change and you are not going to look like you did when you practiced 20+ hours a week.
 Your body will change when you retire and that’s normal.

 It’s bad enough that I remember the abnormal level of leanness I attained during the depths of my eating disorder.
 The thing about dieting and eating disorders is that you can’t un-remember that level of leanness, though we do tend to forget or minimize the side effects which were horrific (cold all the time, overly emotional all the time, no period, food obsessed, hungry all the time, weak, fatigued, hair falling out, etc).

-To sum it all up, I’m not going to weigh an athlete unless I have to, because this can start a temultuous relationship with themsevles and the scale for the rest of their lives.
+To sum it all up, I’m not going to weigh an athlete unless I have to (like needing blinded weights during eating disorder recovery), because this can start a tumultuous relationship with themselves and the scale for the rest of their lives.
 I’m not going to have them count calories, I can monitor things from dietary recalls, etc but again, this is another behavior that can easily spiral out of control for the perfectionist gymnast.
 I’d like to think that we could all objectively look at the scale as “just a number” and count calories “as a tool”, but the truth is we can’t.
 Some of us, especially the pre-disposed aesthetic sport athletes like gymnasts are just inches from an eating disorder if the right trigger is present (parental/coaches food/body comments, the first diet, calorie counting, weighing, etc).

 What about the athlete who wants to lose weight but isn't getting their period, has frequent injuries, etc?